Skip to content

 History Of The Companion Animal Program

 The effectiveness of our program is widely recognized as therapeutic and life enhancing for those we visit.
-The membership has steadily increased over the years, but remains a group of dedicated volunteers known as CAP Therapy Teams.
-CAP offers training for pets and their owners to become certified CAP Therapy Teams and as a result the benefits to those we visit are enhanced.
+CAP is an AKC recognized therapy dog training and certification program.
+The membership has steadily increased over the years but remains a group of dedicated volunteers known as CAP Therapy Teams.

-CAP acknowledges all its members whose hard work, thoughts, and ideas have contributed to the development and refinement of the Companion Animal Program.
-Nothing is more important to our Therapy Teams than a continued commitment to CAP’s mission and a focus on improving the well-being of those we serve.
+CAP acknowledges all its members whose hard work and ideas have contributed to the development and refinement of the Companion Animal Program.
+Our Therapy Teams are committed to CAP’s mission and focused on improving the well-being of those we serve.